-Low-impact workouts are great for everyone – those with a regular fitness routine and those who are just looking to get started.
-You may be surprised to learn that a “low impact” workout does not mean low in value or potential for results!
-If you want to try something new or require a form of easy exercise on the joints, low-impact workouts might be exactly what you’re looking for.
+Low-impact workouts are great for everyone – those with a regular exercise program and those just looking to get started.
+You may be surprised to learn that a “low-impact” workout does not mean low in value or potential for results!
+If you want to try something new or require a form of easy exercise on the joints, low-impact workouts might be exactly what you need to achieve your fitness goals.

 (This post includes affiliate links for which I may earn a commission at no extra cost to you should you make a purchase)

-Now that you know what a low-impact workout is (and is not), let’s move on to some ideas to get you moving!
+Now that you know what a low-impact workout is (and is not), let’s move on to some ideas for specific forms of exercise to get you moving!

 1. Walking

-Walking is a wonderful way to exercise!
-It is very popular because it is free and can be done anywhere.
+Walking is a wonderful way to get regular low-impact aerobic exercise.
+It’s a very popular type of workout because it’s free, can be done anywhere, and is suitable for all fitness levels.
 Walking at least 30 minutes a day, five days a week, can reduce your risk for coronary heart disease by about 19 percent.

-Try increasing your speed, varying the terrain, or upping your distance goal for a more intense workout while walking.
+For a more intense cardio workout while walking, try increasing your speed, varying the terrain, or upping your distance goal.

-Cycling is my absolute favorite workout!
-As any cyclist will tell you, the workout is anything but “lazy.”
-When done correctly, cycling dramatically improves cardiovascular health and strengthens your lower body and core muscles.
+Cycling is a fantastic workout!
+As any cyclist will tell you, it is anything but “lazy.”
+Cycling improves cardiovascular health and strengthens your lower body and core muscles when done correctly.

 Cycling can be done indoors or outdoors.
 If riding outdoors, you must consider additional factors such as weather, conditions, and traffic.
 I recommend starting indoors on a stationary bike if you’re new to cycling.
 Indoor cycling classes are a fun way to get in a great sweat session without worrying about oncoming vehicles.

-Swimming is a unique low-impact exercise because it is virtually a no-impact sport.
+Swimming is a unique low-impact exercise because it is virtually a no-impact sport, making it an excellent option if you experience lower-body joint pain.

 Exercising in the water is a great way to get a full-body workout while being extremely easy on your joints.
-Not only is swimming good for your heart and muscles and building endurance – but it’s also fun!
+Swimming has cardiovascular benefits, is great for your muscles, and it’s also fun!
 You are much more likely to stick with a fitness routine if you genuinely enjoy what you’re doing.

-The elliptical is one of the most popular pieces of gym equipment for public and private use, and for good reason!
+The elliptical machine is one of my favorite low-impact aerobic activities.
+It’s a popular piece of gym equipment for public and private use, and for good reason!
 Elliptical trainers can help you blast away calories while providing a great upper body workout (those moving handles aren’t just to hold on to).
 By pushing and pulling (or pumping) the handles along with the speed of your legs, you get a complete total body workout and cardio session.

 If you think yoga is just prolonged stretching, think again!
 While yoga does not have the same aerobic intensity as other exercises, it can definitely make you break a sweat.
-Not only is yoga a great low-impact option, but it can also help you increase flexibility and strength, reduce stress and anxiety, improve posture, and aid in sleep habits.
+Not only is yoga a great low-impact physical activity, but it can also help you increase flexibility and body strength, reduce stress and anxiety, improve posture, and aid in sleep habits.

 [Elly: For some specific yoga workouts, try these yoga poses for tension headaches, or these yoga poses for back pain].

-Pilates would be a great addition to any low-impact workout routine.
-It is known for creating long and strong muscles, helping you look and feel leaner.
+Pilates would be a great addition to any low-impact training routine.
+It is known for creating long muscles and a strong core, helping you look and feel leaner.

 Dancing is a beautiful way to get a full-body workout while having fun!
 According to WebMD, a 30-minute dance class burns between 130 and 250 calories – about the same as jogging!